 Replicated object storage

-For use-cases where you would either want you storage available in the event of a disaster, or - more commonly - design your application to run on multiple sites, making sure your object storage is available from both sites will be a requirement.
-Please see our Storage regions and availability zones for information on where we provide object storage.
-Binero cloud supports object storage replication.
-This works for both S3 and Swift APIs.
+For use-cases where you would either want you storage available in case of a disaster, or more commonly, design your application to be more resilient, making sure your object storage is available from more than one availability zone.

 Note